-- Strategy 8.1.1: Include funding in the 2023-2024 budget to initiate a comprehensive traffic study for the island to improve traffic flow and reduce congestion.
+Strategy 8.1.1: Include funding in the 2023-2024 budget to initiate a comprehensive traffic study for the island to improve traffic flow and reduce congestion.
 This study should done in close collaboration with the SCDOT staff to ensure the solutions that are developed can be implemented within their network.
-(2023; Public Safety) - Strategy 8.1.2: Evaluate the lane configuration of the Isle of Palms Connector to identify more efficient and safer alternatives (See consideration 1 in Appendix D).
-(Ongoing; Public Safety) - Strategy 8.1.3: Evaluate the intersection of the Isle of Palms Connector and Palm Boulevard to determine in an alternative design and/or phasing could increase operational efficiency (See consideration 2 in Appendix D).
-(2023?; Public Safety) - Strategy 8.1.4: Evaluate the Charleston County Park and municipal parking lots traffic routing, payment, and ticketing to identify more efficient methods for ingress and egress (See consideration 3 in Appendix D).
-(2023?; Public Safety) - Strategy 8.1.5: Evaluate providing real-time beach parking space availability data to the public to improve efficiency for ingress and egress for beach visitors (See consideration 6 in Appendix D).
-(2023?; Public Safety) - Strategy 8.1.64: Continually assess stop sign locations on the island to determine proper and legal placement.
-(Ongoing; Public Works) - Strategy 8.1.72: Ensure an adequate number of speed limit signs on all streets to encourage compliance and improve safety.
-(Ongoing; General Government and Police Department) - Strategy 8.1.83: Develop a plan to improve alternate modes of transportation on the island including bikeways, golf carts and low speed vehicle facilities and sidewalks while improving pedestrian safety.
-(2008; Building Department and Recreation Department)
+(2023; Public Safety)

+Strategy 8.1.2: Evaluate the lane configuration of the Isle of Palms Connector to identify more efficient and safer alternatives (See consideration 1 in Appendix D).
+(Ongoing; Public Safety)

+- Strategy 8.1.3: Evaluate the intersection of the Isle of Palms Connector and Palm Boulevard to determine in an alternative design and/or phasing could increase operational efficiency (See consideration 2 in Appendix D).
+(2023-; Public Safety) - Strategy 8.1.4: Evaluate the Charleston County Park and municipal parking lots traffic routing, payment, and ticketing to identify more efficient methods for ingress and egress (See consideration 3 in Appendix D).
+(2023-; Public Safety) - Strategy 8.1.5: Evaluate providing real-time beach parking space availability data to the public to improve efficiency for ingress and egress for beach visitors (See consideration 6 in Appendix D).
+(2023?; Public Safety) - Strategy 8.1.6: Continually assess stop sign locations on the island to determine proper and legal placement.
+(Ongoing; Public Works) - Strategy 8.1.7: Ensure an adequate number of speed limit signs on all streets to encourage compliance and improve safety.
+(Ongoing; General Government and Police Department) - Strategy 8.1.8: Develop a plan to improve alternate modes of transportation on the island including bikeways, golf carts and low speed vehicle facilities and sidewalks while improving pedestrian safety.
+(2008; Building Department and Recreation Department) - Goal 8.2: Discourage non-resident parking and traffic in residential neighborhoods. - Strategy 8.2.1: Encourage appropriate measures including signs, traffic restrictions and parking restrictions.
+(Ongoing; Police Department and City Council) - Goal 8.3: Improve accuracy of data collection related to traffic patterns. - Strategy 8.3.1: Encourage appropriate measures to collect accurate traffic counts including the installation of new hardware at the key points of ingress and egress of the island.
+(Ongoing; Police Department and City Council)